-The dfdl:lengthUnits may be 'bytes' or 'characters' and it is a schema definition error otherwise.

-For example, an element of complex type may have specified length of 100 characters, but contain a sequence of child elements that use up less than 100 characters of data.
-In this case the remaining unused data is called the ElementUnused region in the data syntax grammar of section 9.2.
-It is skipped when parsing, and is filled with the dfdl:fillByte on unparsing.

 Note that a poorly chosen value for dfdl:fillByte may fill the region with data that cannot be decoded in the character set encoding, resulting in a decode error when this data is subsequently parsed again.
 When dfdl:lengthUnits is 'characters' the value for dfdl:fillByte should be chosen so as to avoid this error.